getcarina/getcarina.com/_posts/2015-11-09-docker-version-manager.markdown

 ```

 So what are you waiting for?
 Stop juggling, and start using dvm today!
-For more information on dvm, the project is available at https://github.com/getcarina/dvm.
+For more information about dvm, see the project at https://github.com/getcarina/dvm.